TLWFakhriAidil/dev-muse-automaton/.trae/rules/project_rules.md

 1. The port that used in this project is 8080 both local and Railways app.
 2. The system need to handle high performance response and reply in real time.
-3. The project will store all data into the MYSQL Database 5.7.
+3. The project will store all data into the supabase database.
 4. The deployment platform is Railways.
 5. The project is open source and the code is hosted on GitHub.
 6. The systems need to handle more than 3000+ real time device and user reply both sender and receiver at same time.
 7. Each time finish fix, update, debug, create new any code function or anything update into the readme file.
-8. The system naming for the database table will be end with the _nodepath.
-9. The are no alter for the database table name because there may has same name, if ot same then create new database table but end it with _nodepath except for the database column for drop, create new column, update column.
-10. The system default api url for AI is https://openrouter.ai/api/v1/chat/completions.
-11. The model AI will be based on the device_setting_nodepath columns of api_key_option based on the id_device.
+8. The model AI will be based on the device_setting_nodepath columns of api_key_option based on the id_device.
-12. The AI payload will be used this on the whole system project $payload = [ 'model' => $model,
+9. The AI payload will be used this on the whole system project $payload = [ 'model' => $model,
         'messages' => [
             ['role' => 'system', 'content' => $content],